 Kaggle.
 “The Hewlett Foundation: Automated Essay Scoring.” https://www.kaggle.com/c/asap-aes, 2012.

 Kalantari, Nima Khademi, and Ravi Ramamoorthi.
 “Deep High Dynamic Range Imaging of Dynamic Scenes.”
 ACM Trans.
 Graph 36, no. 4 (2017): 144.

 Kaufman, Liad, Dani Lischinski, and Michael Werman.
 “Content-Aware Automatic Photo Enhancement.”
 In Computer Graphics Forum, 31:2528–40.
 8. Wiley Online Library, 2012.

 Kay, Matthew, Cynthia Matuszek, and Sean A Munson.
 “Unequal Representation and Gender Stereotypes in Image Search Results for Occupations.”
-In Proceedings of the 33rd Annual Acm Conference on Human Factors in Computing Systems, 3819–28.
+In Proc.
+33rd Conference on Human Factors in Computing Systems, 3819–28.
 ACM, 2015.

 Liu, Zicheng, Cha Zhang, and Zhengyou Zhang.
 “Learning-Based Perceptual Image Quality Improvement for Video Conferencing.”
 In Multimedia and Expo, 2007 Ieee International Conference on, 1035–8.
 IEEE, 2007.

 Lum, Kristian, and William Isaac.
 “To Predict and Serve?”
 Significance 13, no. 5 (2016): 14–19.